materials-data-facility/llm-hackathon/README.md

 ## Judges

 ## Resources
-This will be a compiled list of resources including data and software most useful to training your LLMs
+- This will be a compiled list of resources including data and software most useful to training your LLMs
+- To add a resource, submit a PR to this repo

 ## Sponsors
 - The Materials Research Coordination Network (MaRCN)